Ram Chandra Paudel sworn in as Nepal's third President | Politics

 This is the third presidential election in Nepal since the country became a republic in 2008.

-The total number of voters for the election of the President is 882, consisting of 332 Members of the Parliament and 550 members of the provincial assemblies of the seven provinces.

-The outcome of the Presidential election comes as a relief for the government headed by Prime Minister Pushpa Kamal Dahal 'Prachanda' as former premier KP Sharma Oli-led CPN-UML withdrew its support to his government following a rift over backing Paudel for the presidential poll.
+Paudel had support from eight political parties.
+Out of 52,628 weightage-based votes, Paudel secured 33,802 while Nembang got 15,518 votes.
+The outcome of the Presidential election came as a relief for the government headed by Prime Minister 'Prachanda' as former premier KP Sharma Oli-led CPN-UML withdrew its support to his government following a rift over backing Paudel for the presidential poll.

 The term of office of the President will be five years from the date of election and an individual can be elected for the post for only two terms.